Legal Separation in New York

 As with a legal separation agreement, either spouse can commence a divorce action after living apart pursuant to an order of legal separation, and the terms of the order of separation may be included in the judgment of divorce.

-Our fee for a simple legal separation agreement is $875.
-As mentioned above, the filing of the legal separation agreement is not required, however if you wish to have it filed it would cost an additional $226 ($210 for the index number and $16 for two certified copies of the legal separation agreement).
+Our fee for a simple legal separation agreement is $975.
+As mentioned above, the filing of the legal separation agreement is not required, however if you wish to have it filed in either Brooklyn or Manhattan it would cost an additional $226 ($210 for the index number and $16 for two certified copies of the legal separation agreement).
+Additional cost for other counties.

 Call us at (718) 625-0800 or email us to schedule a free consultation.